 Contact the Family Violence Division Child Abduction Unit of the District Attorney's Office at (408) 792-2921.
 Please contact the CAU at (408) 792-2921 during normal business hours or leave a message at any time.
 The CAU is not a 24-hour agency, but will make every effort to return your call by the next business day.
 You must also make a missing person's report with the agency where you live.

 Once we have opened a case, we will make every effort to locate and recover your child.
 A first step may be for our investigator to locate and serve the other parent with your court hearing papers.
 Our legal staff may obtain a court order that allows the investigator to remove the child from the care of the other person.
-The investigator may travel to another county in our state, or to another state or country, depending on the circumstances.
+The investigator may travel to another county in our state, or to another state, depending on the circumstances.

 For More Information Please Contact: